Egbert-Azure/TRS80M1/diskimages/GDos/hdos.md

 pushed for DOS improvements, and a programmer working under the name *Hacktory* took on G-DOS — the result was H-DOS, passed on to interested users and discussed in the club magazines of the time.
+H-DOS 2.3 remains compatible with all versions of G-DOS 2.x and NEWDOS/80 2.x

 ## Feature overview (from the on-disk manual `ANLEIT/TXT`)